Dreams (bed retailer): History

 The first Dreams store opened in Uxbridge in 1985.
 By 2000, Dreams had 50 stores, and opened its own mattress factory in Oldbury, Birmingham.

 In April 2013, Dreams PLC went into a pre packaged administration, and was purchased by Sun European Partners.
 It has since traded as Dreams Ltd.

 Sun European Partners put the retailer up for sale in early 2017, advised by N M Rothschild & Sons.

 In May 2021, Dreams was acquired by Tempur Sealy International (now known as Somnigroup International).

 Around 2021/2022, most Dreams stores in Northern Ireland were renamed to Bedtime to match the Sofatime brand, this rebrand was backtracked in 2023, with the stores rebranding back to the Dreams name.

 In 2023, Dreams opened their first store in the Republic of Ireland in Galway, followed by stores in Dublin and Limerick.

 TV advertising

 Dreams was the main sponsor of the Channel 4 reality television show Celebrity Big Brother from its sixth series in 2009 to its seventh series in 2010.
 In 2013, they then sponsored the eleventh series of Celebrity Big Brother, this time on Channel 5..
-Currently (winter 2023), Dreams are sponsoring ITV's Dancing on Ice.
+In winter 2023, Dreams sponsored ITV's Dancing on Ice.

 In 2023, Dreams changed its strapline to "Love your bed".